milkeybabes/teeny_weeny_western/README.md

   - 3584 x 1840 pixels would have been big on a SNES.
 It's not perfect, but it gives you an idea of what it would have looked like live.
   - There were to be some priority elements where you could walk behind buildings and trees, not implemented, of course.

+## 🛠 Building

+This project preserves its original assembly structure.

+To build:

+1. I recommend using DOSBox.com software; you could use a DOS VM if you are hardcore.
+2. You need at least the BIN and SOURCE folder contents to assemble the binary.
+3. Best to set the path as.
+PATH = %PATH%;C:\BIN  (this is the CRASH Barrier Binary .EXE files)
+3. Goto the SOURCE folder. and run from the command line
+	>METAMAKE GAME

+	>OBSEND GAME,F,SNES-ROM.SMC,,

+The build system has not been modernised intentionally.
+The Metamake will generate a .COD file, which you need, and then the OBSEND command is generated into the expanded raw ROM, ie a filled-out binary SNES rom format.

+## ⚠ Preservation Notice

+This codebase is presented as a historical archive.

+- The code has not been refactored.
+- Structural decisions reflect early 1990s hardware constraints.
+- Unfinished systems remain as originally implemented.
+- No gameplay or architectural revisions have been made.

+The intent is preservation, not revision.

+---

+## 📄 Licensing & Rights

+If you are a rights holder associated tool .exe with this project and wish to discuss its presence here, please open an issue.

+This repository is shared in good faith as an archive of historical development.

+---

+## 🧾 Acknowledgement

+This archive exists thanks to the recovery of original source materials and development assets after several decades.

+It is preserved to document a small piece of early SNES development history.